allegheny-college-cmpsc-105-spring-2024/data-insight-starter/_report/00_visualization.md

 Instructions in `00_visualization.md`

+- TODO: write your name
+- TODO: write the date and course
+- TODO: format the above however you would like
 - TODO: embed an image that showcases your project insight.
 - TODO: if the image was generated in Spyder, it must be located in assets\images and embedded with markdown syntax